-London Film Academy’s intensive one-year Filmmaking Diploma is designed to provide students with a thorough grounding across all filmmaking disciplines, enabling them become adaptable filmmakers with a strong repertoire of industry-relevant skills.
+London Film Academy’s intensive one-year Filmmaking Diploma is designed to provide students with a thorough grounding across all filmmaking disciplines, enabling them to become adaptable filmmakers with a strong repertoire of industry-relevant skills.
 Our comprehensive approach provides hands-on training across six key filmmaking disciplines - directing, producing, editing, screenwriting, cinematography and sound - enabling you to discover where your strengths lie, ensuring that you leave London Film Academy with a wealth of skills and practical knowledge.

 LFA Filmmaking Diploma is a multi-disciplinary hands-on course, designed to enable students to make creative decisions and receive constructive feedback in a safe, nurturing environment.
-Over three terms Filmmaking Diploma progresses naturally from a basic introduction to aesthetic and technical aspects of filmmaking to wider, more complex problems posed by film production.
+Over three terms, the Filmmaking Diploma progresses naturally from a basic introduction to aesthetic and technical aspects of filmmaking to wider, more complex problems posed by film production.

-Students explore in depth the narrative short film format, from concept and character to dialogue.
+Students explore, in depth, the narrative short film format, from concept and character to dialogue.
 A proportion of student scripts are selected to go through intensive workshops (script editing and written feedback) until they are ready to go into production.
-Students learn early on in the course that in the film business “writing is rewriting” and so modelling industry practice takes priority during the development period.
+Students learn early on in the course that, in the film business, “writing is rewriting” and so modelling industry practice takes priority during the development period.

 Production Sound Recording

-Students learn: the definition of sound and the physics behind it; the physical recording of production sound on digital recorders with a range of microphones including radio mics, working to a frame, multiple tracks, and the craft of sound design and track mixing.
+Students learn: the definition of sound and the physics behind it, the physical recording of production sound on digital recorders with a range of microphones including radio mics, working to a frame, multiple tracks, and the craft of sound design and track mixing.
 Some practical sessions are combined with cinematography and all graduation films are recorded with live sound.

-Editing & Post-Production Sound
+Editing & Post-Production